Bigg Boss 13: Why Siddharth Shukla Said ‘Bahut Ehasaan Hai Mere Aap Par’ To Rashami Desai?

 The common friend revealed, "After the meeting, Siddharth took a stand and said that if anyone has to leave, it will be him and that Rashami should continue with the show."

-Sid Made Sacrifice For Rashami
+Sid Made Sacrifices For Rashami

 The friend further told the entertainment portal, "He quit and that's the sacrifice he made for Rashami as at that time she was also facing a bit of a financial crunch."